 How free shall trade ever be

 In nature, it often happens that two organisms form a mutually beneficial, stable relationship with each other.
-Its called a symbiosis.
+It’s called a symbiosis.
 Both organisms have an interest in the relationship.

 A very iconic example is the honeybee and flowers.
-The flowers need the bee for reproduction, the bees get food.
+The flowers need the bees for reproduction, the bees get food.
 Another example is the ant with the plant louse.
 The louse gets protection, and the ant gets treats.

 Sometimes, those relationships are detrimental to one organism.
 In this case, the symbiosis has either turned parasitic or it was parasitic, to begin with.